theAdamColton/tensorset/README.md

 # logits = transformer_model(input_embeds, key_pad_mask, is_token_whitespace_mask)
 ```

-Notice that any place where these tensors are truncated or stacked or concatenated there will be tedious repetitive code like this:
+Notice wherever these tensors are truncated or stacked or concatenated there will be tedious repetitive code like this:

 ```python
 def truncate_inputs(hidden_states, key_pad_mask, is_token_whitespace_mask, length):